joeyzhouzang/joeyzhouzang.github.io/content/authors/admin/_index.md

       Thesis on _Tropospheric ozone trends and interannual variability across continental and regional scales: insights from newly-constructed datasets using physical-based statistical approaches_.

       Supervised by Prof. Jane Liu and Prof. Jing Chen

+      Field of study: Tropospheric ozone climatology and trend

     #button:
     #  text: 'Read Thesis'